The Making of a Writer: An Autobiography

 Then I grew up, went to Taylor University, and decided to be an elementary teacher.
 When I student taught, I didn’t like teaching elementary school, even though the kids were sweet and cute.
 This was not a fun revelation.
 Since I’d added a middle school language arts endorsement to my degree, I also student taught in middle school and liked it.
 Crisis averted.
 Middle school kids aren’t needy, they don’t tattle five hundred twenty-six times per day, and they’re fun.

 I’ve been teaching 7th grade since 2003.
-I’ve been told I’m known for my clothes, my hair, and the car I drive.
+I’ve been told I’m known for my clothes and my hair.
 So much for my inspiring lessons on participles and infinitives.

 Through all of this, it never occurred to me to be a writer.
 It took five years before I became the clichéd English teacher harboring secret dreams of being published.
 After dabbling in writing during my summer breaks, I decided I’d better learn the craft of writing because being a teacher does not prepare one for becoming a writer.
 I took classes with the Christian Writers Guild, read books about writing, attended conferences, and began writing my first novel.